Roam Sweet Roam Car Camping

 Yes – these are complete strangers to me, and I suppose it’s a bit risky, but I’ve always had really good experiences when I do it.
 Everyone has been normal so far and I felt an instant connection with most.
 Even after 12 years of doing this blogging thing, I think there’s simply a part of me that is tickled that people do actually read and follow what I write or share.
 I work alone 90% of the time, my interactions are mainly on screen, so it’s fun for me to meet people from my ‘work life’ in person.

-Little did I know that Vicki would end up being one of the most interesting, intrepid solo female travelers I’d ever met!
+Little did I know that Vicki wasn’t a stalker, but would end up being one of the most interesting, intrepid solo female travelers I’d ever met!

-There’s always this tiny bit of nervousness and anticipation when I meet readers I don’t know – there is always a little part of me that thinks…what if they are stalkers?!
-I had been messaging Vicki coordinating a time and place to meet up in the little town of Crested Butte as I was walking down the street.
+I had been messaging Vicki to coordinate a time and place to meet up in the little town of Crested Butte as I was walking down the street.
 Suddenly a woman looks at me and says, “Sherry?!”
 Vicki had found me…no she wasn’t stalking me…Crested Butte is a small town with one main street, so it was inevitable that we’d run into each other.

 We grabbed a beer together and talked.
-We talked about travel, my niece project, hiking, Crested Butte and the fact that she comes to CB every year and solo camps out of her car for a month – and that’s when my ‘girl crush’ with Vicki happened.
+We talked about travel, my Niece Project, hiking, Crested Butte, and the fact that she comes to CB every year to go solo hiking and camp out of her car for a month – and that’s when my ‘girl crush’ with Vicki happened.

 meeting people on the road